gnugat/redaktilo/doc/01-tutorial.md

 $editor->jumpBelow($file, 'Egg'); // Current line: 1 (which is 'Egg')
 ```

-As you can see, there's no need to add the line break character, `Editor` will
+As you can see, there's no need to add the line break character, Redaktilo will
 take care of it for you.

 You should note that the lookup is directional: